 Similarly, Beeman et al. (2011) estimated reach specific survival for fish (yearling sized) that had been radio and PIT-tagged and passed through Cougar Dam.
 They estimated survival of tagged fish between the South Fork McKenzie River Bridge and Leaburg juvenile bypass facility (37.3 km downstream) following dam passage.
 The estimated survival within this reach was 0.454 (SE 0.055) for fish passing through the regulating outlet and 0.586 (SE 0.223) for those passing through the turbines.
 This suggests considerable delayed mortality.
 The researchers noted two likely factors affecting reach specific survival estimates: one was chronic expression of delayed passage-related mortality, and fish living longer than the life of radio tags.

-Estimation of delayed mortality following dam passage would enable us to more accurately assign mortality to the life stage and location where it is most appropriate Data from immediate dam passage survival is less informative if a significant portion of fish either do not pass or subsequently perish due to factors associated with dam passage.
+Estimation of delayed mortality following dam passage would enable us to more accurately assign mortality to the life stage and location where it is most appropriate..
+Data from immediate dam passage survival is less informative if a significant portion of fish either do not pass or subsequently perish due to factors associated with dam passage.
 Therefore, mortality estimates to downstream antennae for all interim measures are valuable.
 They are needed to provide useful data for life cycle models, decision-making models, and design of fish passage facilities.
 These mortality estimates should be used in conjunction with direct mortality and injury estimates when comparing passage alternatives to ensure that all potential adverse effects are considered when choosing a preferred alternative.
 It will also be important to compare estimates of direct and delayed mortality with collection efficiency evaluations to isolate the effects of dam passage from other sources of potential bias (ISAB 2012).

 CRITICAL UNCERTAINTIES: